detj/semverflation/README.md

 [![Test](https://github.com/detj/semverflation/actions/workflows/test.yml/badge.svg)](https://github.com/detj/semverflation/actions/workflows/test.yml)

-This package is an implementation to calculate semverflation in modern JavaScript environments.
+This package is an implementation to calculate semverflation in modern JavaScript runtime environments.
 It only concerns itself with npm packages that follow semver.
 It can run in your terminal.
-Or you can consume it as a library inside a JavaScript environment like a webpage or nodejs.
+Or you can consume it as a library inside a JavaScript runtime environment like a webpage or nodejs.

 [Few questions that may come to your mind.](#questions)